hammerlab/guacamole/README.md

 guacamole
 =========
 [![Build Status](https://travis-ci.org/hammerlab/guacamole.svg?branch=master)](https://travis-ci.org/hammerlab/guacamole)
-Guacamole is an ADAM-based variant calling framework inspired by Avocado.
+Guacamole is a Spark-based variant calling framework inspired by Avocado.

 The goal is a small, readable codebase that can be understood quickly and adapted for experimentation.